thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getblocktemplate.md

 - n: "→ → →<br>`sigops`"
   t: "number"
   p: "Required<br>(exactly 1)"
-  d: "The total number of SigOps.
-If key not present, the count is unknown and clients MUST NOT assume there aren't any"
+  d: "Total SigOps.
+If not present, the count is unknown (clients MUST NOT assume there aren't any)"

 - n: "→ → →<br>`required`"
   t: "boolean"